Updated 2.14.26 at 9:50pm EST

 Download: How This Came To Be (PDF)

-The attached slide decks should give you a sense of my communication style (lots of analogies, explanations in plain English, analysis/synthesis, and "why it matters").
+The attached slide decks should give you a sense of my communication style.
+I rely on relatable analogies to help an audience understand my logic.
+For example, in the October 2025 presentation, I addressed the hypothetical "if capabilities are as good as you say, why hasn't the world changed much yet?" by comparing AI to a gas turbine unconnected to the grid, or an octopus trying to drive a car.
+The economy is not built for AI, so it's not yet integrated to the degree it will be.
 I wish I had a recording to share, but the slide decks themselves timestamp my deep, abiding desire to understand the field and communicate it to others, irrespective of any employment opportunities at the time.

-Note that although I was well aware of the potential both for transformative benefits and for catastrophic risk by the Sept 2024 presentation, I chose to start my presentation from the perspective of my audience, many of whom were over 50 and had no personal experience with AI, who likely just saw AI as a buzzword.
-I related it to the internet, and asserted that something could be overhyped/a bubble in the short term AND a transformative technology longterm.
+Although I was acutely aware of the potential for transformative benefits and catastrophic risk by the Sept 2024 presentation, I chose to begin my presentation from the perspective of my audience, many of whom were over 50 and had no personal experience with AI.
+I compared AI's development to that of the internet, asserting that something could be "overhyped" in the short term and a transformative technology long term.
 Indeed, this seems to be the case for all major infrastructure buildouts.
-The goal was to pre-empt potential skepticism up front to avoid them dismissing my evidence as coming from a hypemonger or "true believer".
+The goal was to acknowledge healthy skepticism to avoid being dismissed out of hand.
 Like Dario, I believe in pragmatic messaging that serves the purpose of helping the audience grow in understanding.
-By October 2025, the potential of AI was obvious to almost everyone, and most of the audience actively used AI tools, so I could dispense with the softpedaling.
+By the October 2025 presentation, the potential of AI was obvious to almost everyone in the audience, and most of them actively used AI tools, so I could dispense with the softpedaling.
 What a difference a year can make.

 AI Implications and Applications — September 2024